United States incarceration rate: Racialization

-Disproportional incarceration of black people
+Disproportionate incarceration of black and Hispanic people

-Currently, the U.S. is at its highest rate of imprisonment in history, with young Black men experiencing the highest levels of incarceration.
+In the early 2000s, the U.S. was at its highest rate of imprisonment in history, with young Black men experiencing the highest levels of incarceration.
 One out of every 15 people imprisoned across the world is a Black American incarcerated in the United States.
 A 2004 study reported that the majority of people sentenced to prison in the United States are Black, and almost one-third of Black men in their twenties are either on parole, on probation, or in prison.
 These disproportionate levels of imprisonment have made incarceration a normalized occurrence for African-American communities.
-This has caused a distrust from Black individuals towards aspects of the legal system such as police, courts, and heavy sentences.
+This has resulted in distrust from Black individuals towards aspects of the legal system such as police, courts, and heavy sentences.
 In 2011, more than 580,000 Black men and women were in state or federal prison.
 Black men and women are imprisoned at higher rates compared to all other age groups, with the highest rate being Black men aged 25 to 39.
 In 2001, almost 17% of Black men had previously been imprisoned in comparison to 2.6% of White men.
 By the end of 2002, of the two million inmates of the U.S. incarceration system, Black men surpassed the number of White men (586,700 to 436,800 respectively of inmates with sentences more than one year).
-In the same year, there were also more Black women behind bars than White women (36,000 to 35,400).
-African-Americans are about eight times more likely to be imprisoned than Whites.
-The Sentencing Project, a Washington, D.C.-based non-profit organization, released in 1990 that almost one in four Black men in the U.S. between the ages of 20 and 29 were under some degree of control by the criminal justice system.
-In 1995, the organization announced that the rate had increased to one in three.
-In the same year, the non-profit stated that more than half of young Black men were then under criminal supervision in both D.C. and Baltimore.
-In addition, African-American women are the largest growing incarcerated population.
+Becky Petit and Carmen Gutierrez performed a study, published on October 29, 2018, on the incarceration rate of young African Americans, noting that 48.9% of men arrested by age 23 (born 1980–1984), were African American, while 37.9% were white.